xavi-group/bconf/README.md

 go get github.com/xavi-group/bconf
 ```

+### Philosophy

+Most configuration libraries assume centralized configuration—you define everything in one place. `bconf` inverts this: **configuration lives with the code that needs it**.

+This makes `bconf` particularly well-suited for:
+- **Self-documenting applications** that benefit from auto-generated help text showing all configuration options, types, defaults, and valid values
+- **Service-oriented applications** where internal packages define their own configuration requirements
+- **Package authors** building reusable components for `bconf`-based applications
+- **Applications that should fail fast** on misconfiguration rather than encountering errors at runtime

 ### Why `bconf`

 `bconf` provides tooling to write your configuration package by package.
 With `bconf`, configuration lives right